codetriplett/stew/README.md

 ```

 ## onRender
 You may have code that you want to delay and run as a follow-up to your layout updates.
 This can be be done by using the onRender function.
-It will accept a function that will run once the current rendering task has finished and returns a promise that resolves with its return value.
-If that value is a function, it will also be treated as a teardown function for the component.
-Teardown functions run when the component unmounts, or is no longer a part of the layout. onRender does not require a callback function if you just want to know when the render has complete, like in your unit tests.
+It will accept a function that will run once the current rendering task has finished and returns a promise that resolves with that callback's return value.
+If the return value is a function, it will also be treated as a teardown function for the component.
+Teardown functions run when the component unmounts, or is no longer a part of the layout. onRender does not require a callback function if you just want to know when the render has completed, like in your unit tests.

 ```js
 // set up subscriptions